pubkey/rxdb/docs-src/docs/rx-storage-worker.md

 ## One worker per database

-Each call to `getRxStorageWorker()` will create a different worker instance so that when you have more then one `RxDatabase`, each database will have its own JavaScript worker process.
+Each call to `getRxStorageWorker()` will create a different worker instance so that when you have more than one `RxDatabase`, each database will have its own JavaScript worker process.

 To reuse the worker instance in more than one `RxDatabase`, you can store the output of `getRxStorageWorker()` into a variable an use that one.
 Reusing the worker can decrease the initial page load, but you might get slower database operations.